zx25ai/5m-data-1.1-intro-data-science/README.md

-# 1.1 Introduction to Data Science and Databases
+# 1.1 Introduction to Data Science

 ## Dependencies

 Refer to the following markdown file for the respective sections of the class:

 - [Self Studies](./studies.md)
 - [Lesson](./lesson.md)
 - [Assignment](./assignment.md)